naninovel/docs/docs/api/index.md

 --- | --- | ---
 <span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">IdAndAppearance</span> | Pair&lt;String, String&gt; | ID of the actor to modify and the appearance to set.
 When appearance is not provided, will use either a `Default` (is exists) or a random one.
-look | String | Look direction of the actor; possible options: left, right, center. id | String | ID of the actor to modify. appearance | String | Appearance to set for the modified actor. pos | Single[] | Position (in scene local space) to set for the modified actor.
+look | String | Look direction of the actor; possible options: left, right, center. avatar | String | Name (path) of the [avatar texture](/guide/characters.md#avatar-textures) to assign for the character.
+Use 'none' to remove (un-assign) avatar texture from the character. id | String | ID of the actor to modify. appearance | String | Appearance to set for the modified actor. pos | Single[] | Position (in scene local space) to set for the modified actor.
 Scene space described as follows: x0y0 is at the bottom left and x1y1 is at the top right corner of the screen.